idreamind/Simple/README.md

 # Simple
-Simple Template Manager for Server on Node.js
+Simple Template Manager for Server-Side on Node.js

+## Use